 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Daratumumab and hyaluronidase-fihj injection comes as a solution (liquid) to be injected subcutaneously (just under the skin) into the abdomen (stomach) over 3 to 5 minutes.
-The length of your treatment will depend on your condition and how well your body responds to treatment.
+The time between your injections and the length of your treatment will depend on your condition and how well your body responds to treatment.

 Your doctor may temporarily or permanently stop your treatment.
 This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with daratumumab and hyaluronidase-fihj.
 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.